Gatherings (Drop-in)

 Can my org host a cohort?
 Yes—contact us to co‑design dates, access, and outcomes.

 What if I miss a session?
-Policies vary by offering; we provide options to remain in relationship with the work.
+Policies vary by offering; we provide options to remain in a relationship with the work.

 Ready to step in?